monowai/flockdata.org/README.md

 auditbucket  - Information Profiling Service
 ===========

 Welcome to AuditBucket.
-This service enables you to track incoming information, find it, compare it and explore it in a data neutral service.
+This project will enable you to track incoming information, find it from a search engine, compare it for changes and explore it in a network graph to find connections.

-It represents our exploration in to NoSQL technologies and Spring in a service oriented world.
-As with most any modern project, we lean on the brilliant work being done by the opensource community as a whole.
+AuditBucket represents a sophisticated exploration in to NoSQL technologies and Spring for a service oriented world.
+As with most modern projects, we lean on the brilliant work being done by the opensource community as a whole.
 We believe AB will enable you to explore big data and look at information in new and exciting ways for very little effort - particularly given the range of technologies that AB ties together.

 ##Datastores
 AB coordinates and directs information to various highly scalable data sources to achive it's benefits.